 1 - Adoption of virtual reality.

 Virtual reality is not a simple "thing to do".
 It is a place to be with friends, or anyone in the world.
 Virtual reality will spread with social use by niche early adopters to replace communication methods such as Zoom, calling, and even texting.
-Spending time together in VR is just as good as it is in person: with VR you can hear someone's voice, read their body language, and feel their presence as if they were in your own room, even if they are on the other side of the room. world.
+Spending time together in VR is just as good as it is in person: with VR you can hear someone's voice, read their body language and feel their presence as if they were in the same room as you, even if they are on the other side. of the world.
 The adoption of VR headsets has doubled in recent years and I believe its mainstream adoption will take place within 5 years.

 2 - A shift in the online dating experience.
 From a compulsive swipe to a meaningful bond.

 Compared to larger dating apps, VR allows people to get past surface-level images, forced jokes, and awkward messages to jump right in and test chemistry.
 Virtual reality will offer new types of experiences to bond with.
 You can have a "first date" by visiting museums or monuments together.
 It will be possible to have immersive virtual experiences: adventurous, playful, in all kinds of settings.
-How will it open people's minds to spend time with someone from any culture, identity and background?
+How will spending time with someone from any culture, identity and background open people's minds?
 Apart from the first date, love in all its forms will free itself from the limitations of what is close.
 When one is not "trapped" in a physical body, one also loses the urge to judge others.
 With VR encounters you will have a window into another's true personality (or soul).